aerobless/StrangeDungeonVR/docs/index.md

 ### 0.3 (next version)
 * ...
+* Added 5 types of chests that can contain loot bundle rewards.
+Chests types are equally, randomly spawned for now.
 * Added logic for chests that can be opened with a key to find the sweet loot inside.
 * Enemies now have footstep sounds.
 This makes them less likely to sneak up on you.
 * Added soul shard that increases the players base sword damage by 5 permanently.